 How to get to Slavutych on public transport

-In order to visit Slavutych from Chernihiv, you have to first make your way to the train station as this is where the marshrutkas depart from.
+To visit Slavutych from Chernihiv, you have to first make your way to the train station as this is where the marshrutkas depart.
 Bus numbers 11,12 and 43 will get you there from the city centre (4UAH).
-When you arrive at the train station, head to the left of it, ask around and someone will point you to the right spot for the marshrutkas to Slavutych.
+When you arrive at the train station, head to the left, ask around and someone will point you to the right spot for the marshrutkas to Slavutych.
 It’s a good idea to have Slavutych written in Ukrainian (Славутич) because, if you’re anything like us, you won’t be able to pronounce it properly and marshrutka drivers will just look at you blankly.
 In July 2017 the one-way fare was 35UAH (£1, US$1.30, €1.10).
-As mentioned earlier, we came back to Chernihiv on a bus that was continuing to Kiev.
-It also dropped us off at the railway station and the fare was 25 UAH.
+As mentioned earlier, we came back to Chernihiv on a bus that was continuing to Kyiv.
+It also dropped us off at the railway station and the fare was 25UAH.

 You will be dropped at the small bus station in Slavutych, which is right next door to the train station.